Esperanto grammar: Clause order

-Non-European aspects?
+Claimed non-European aspects

 Esperanto's vocabulary, syntax, and semantics derive predominantly from Standard Average European languages.
 Roots are typically Latinate or Germanic in origin.
 The semantics show a significant Slavic influence.
 However, those aspects do not derive directly from Esperanto's source languages, and are generally extensions of them.
 It is often claimed that there are elements of the grammar which are not found in these language families.